-- 1. Pick the day label strip that starts with the first day of your period.
-Place this day label strip over the area that has the days of the week (starting with Sunday) pre-printed on the blister.
-Note: if the first day of your period is a Sunday, you can skip step #1. - 2.
-Take the first "active" light blue pill of the first pack during the first 24 hours of your period. - 3.
+- 1. Take the first "active" light blue pill of the first pack during the first 24 hours of your period. - 2.
 You will not need to use a back-up method of birth control, since you are starting the pill at the beginning of your period.